zahiruldu/global.hackathon/Teams/Antonio/ABOUT.md

 -- [Twitter Bootstrap](http://getbootstrap.com/2.3.2/) (honestly didn't use, but want to try (!) )

 -- and Java (I know it is completely different from PHP, but since I tried it, I really liked it.
-Although I'm not going to use it for the Hackathon, because don't have enough XP fro that.)
+Although I'm not going to use it for the Hackathon, because don't have enough XP for that.)

 ## About my project